 Meta-evaluation The standard way for doing meta-evaluation on the sentence level is with Kendall's tau correlation coefficient [Callison-Burch et al., 2012] computed on the number of times an evaluation metric and a human evaluator agree (and disagree) on the rankings of pairs of translations.
 We extract pairs of translations from human evaluated data and compute their scores with all metrics.
 If the ranking assigned by a metric is the same as the ranking assigned by a human evaluator then that pair is considered concordant, otherwise it is a discordant pair.
 All pairs which have the same score by the metric or are judged as ties by human evaluators are not used in meta-evaluation.
-The formula that was used for computing Kendall's tau correlation coefficient that is used in meta-evaluation is different from the Kendall tau similarity function used for evaluating permutations.
-The values that it returns are in the range [-1, 1], where -1 means that order is always opposite from the human judgment while the value 1 means that metric ranks the system translations in the same way as humans do.
+The formula that was used for computing Kendall's tau correlation coefficient is shown in Equation 1.
+Note that the formula for Kendall tau rank correlation coefficient that is used in meta-evaluation is different from the Kendall tau similarity function used for evaluating permutations.
+The values that it returns are in the range [-1,1], where -1 means that order is always opposite from the human judgment while the value 1 means that metric ranks the system translations in the same way as humans do.

-$$\tau = \frac{\#concordant \ pairs - \#discordant \ pairs}{\#concordant \ pairs + \#discordant \ pairs} \tag{1}$$
+$$\tau = \frac{\#concordant \ pairs - \#discordant \ pairs}{\#concordant \ pairs + \#discordant \ pairs}$$ (1)